-A. Judicial Developments
+B. Judicial Developments

-1. Pennsylvania's Supreme Court Agrees that NOL Cap Unconstitutional, Disagrees with Commonwealth Court on Remedy.
-On October 18, 2017, the Pennsylvania Supreme Court issued a decision in Nextel Communications of the Mid-Atlantic, Inc. v.
+NOL Deduction and Refund.
+On December 22, 2021, the Pennsylvania Supreme Court issued its decision in General Motors Corp. v.
+Commonwealth, 12 MAP.
+2020, 2021 Pa.
+LEXIS 4263 (Pa.
+2021), affirming the Commonwealth Court's holding that Nextel Communications of the Mid-Atlantic, Inc. v.
 Commonwealth, 171 A.3d 682 (Pa.
-2017), holding that Pennsylvania's cap on the NOL deduction for 2007 violated the Uniformity Clause of the Pennsylvania Constitution.
-In its decision, however, the Pennsylvania Supreme Court overturned the Commonwealth Court with respect to the remedy and instead determined that striking the flat-dollar NOL cap only (leaving the percentage-based cap) was the appropriate remedy rather than striking the NOL cap in full.
-The result in this case was that Nextel received no relief because it had already applied the percentage limitation on its return.
+2017), applies retroactively to tax year 2001.
+In Nextel, the Supreme Court held that Pennsylvania's cap on the NOL deduction for 2007 violated the Uniformity Clause of the Pennsylvania Constitution, and held that the remedy in that case was to sever the flat-dollar NOL cap but preserve the percentage-based cap.
+Because Nextel had already paid its tax by applying the percentage-based cap to its NOL deduction, the decision provided Nextel no relief.